Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 My bias is toward headlamps, because they free up your hands and can be adjusted, and directed, in the desired direction.

-Onward to the third category on your backpacking gear list, one which is every bit as important as your boots and sleep system!
+Onward we go into the third category on your best backpacking gear list, one which is every bit as important as your boots and sleep system!

 It's always puzzling to read about the deprivation and torment some backpackers put themselves through on a backpacking trip.

 The usual answers revolve around glory, record setting, testing limits, extreme sports, endurance events ... but I'm guessing that if you're reading this, you're going backpacking because you want to have a good time.

 And you desire to come home in reasonably good shape!

 So consider bringing along a few things that make you smile, or sigh with contentment at the end of the day.

 The free pdf checklist (link at top of page) has lots more suggestions for you.

 There are a few other things you might want to consider as you transition into the backpacking life:

 Add these supplies into your best backpacking gear list as you acquire them, always keeping weight and durability in mind.